Why Pneumatic Clamping Holds Repeatable Force in Automated Cells

 Conclusion

 A pneumatic vise does not automate a cell by itself, but it removes one of the biggest sources of variability in the loop: the clamping step.
-Once clamp force is repeatable and the open/close cycle is tied to the machine program and robot handshake, the rest of the automation stack has a stable foundation to build on.
+Once clamp force is repeatable and the open/close cycle is tied to the machine program and robot handshake, the rest of the automation has one less thing to drift overnight.